Academic Information and Policies

 Students should be aware that additional requirements may be imposed for certification or licensure (even once a plan of study has been prepared) if such requirements are imposed by outside licensing or accrediting agencies.
 A plan of study may be subject to revision to reflect such additional requirements.

-The school deans, in conjunction with graduate coordinators and the Associate Director of Graduate Studies, reserve the right to make changes in faculty assignments and, if necessary, cancel announced courses.
+The school deans, in conjunction with graduate coordinators and the Associate Director of Graduate Admissions, reserve the right to make changes in faculty assignments and, if necessary, cancel announced courses.
 The deans also reserve the right to limit class size and to refuse registration when class limits have been reached.

 Students are encouraged to register early – at least one month prior to the start of the semester or the summer session – to help ensure that the course(s) they plan to take will meet the minimal enrollment requirement and will actually be taught.